AUD Model United Nations 2018

 |Point of Parliamentary Procedure/Point of Inquiry||When the delegate has a question about the rules of procedure, flow of debate, etc.||The chair will clarify the point asked and make sure the delegate understands.||This motion is made only when the floor is open.|

-When a delegate is speaking, s/he can yield the remaining time to three options:
+When a delegate is speaking, s/he can yield the remaining time to three options:• To the chair:

-• To questions: o The delegate can open him/herself to a certain number of questions or to all questions from the other delegates
+o The delegate can open him/herself to a certain number of questions or to all questions from the other delegates• To another delegate:

 o Once time is yielded to one delegate, it cannot be yielded again.